East African Safaris

 Masai Mara & Gorilla Adventure

-Axel, traveled in August
+Samantha, traveled in September

 Wildlife encounters stretch from Masai Mara to Bwindi Impenetrable Forest.
 Strategic camps and lodges position you perfectly for gorilla tracking, Big Five spotting, and chimpanzee observation.
 Local culture comes alive at Nyamirambo Women's Centre.